gvwilson/thirdbit/src/fiction/in-heck/index.md

 but the extra weight didn't seem to slow the bot down.

-They rolled down the Makers' road without speaking until a pair of blocky concrete buildings came into view.
+They rolled down the Makers' road without speaking until they reached a pair of blocky concrete buildings.
 Their gray sides were stained by rain and age, and a barred metal gate stood open between them.
 "Is this it?"